Wild Bettas

 The genus Betta contains more than 70 described species across Southeast Asia.
 Most are threatened.
 Captive breeding of Betta hendra was first reported in 2026.

 Rice paddies in Phrao district, Thailand.
 This is the real wild habitat, measured in hectares, seasonal, connected to larger drainages.
 The pet-trade cup is the opposite of this.
-Photo: Takeaway via Wikimedia Commons, CC BY-SA 3.0.
+Wikimedia Commons (CC BY-SA 3.0)

 The pet-trade betta is one species out of seventy-plus.
 The genus Betta contains bubblenesters and mouthbrooders, tropical lowland species and peat-swamp specialists, species kept casually by beginners and species that have never been bred in captivity.
 Many face habitat loss from palm oil, peat drainage, and pet-trade overharvest.
-This pillar is the map: what species exist, where they live, which can be kept, and the conservation context.
-This is the moat where Betta Dreams differs from most pet-focused sites: wild bettas are a serious ichthyological topic, not a decorative afterthought.
+This section maps what species exist, where they live, which can be kept, and the conservation context.
+Wild bettas are a serious ichthyological topic, not a decorative afterthought.

 Species groups